 After assessing submissions, TASC updates student records to reflect their exam centre changes and notifies the schools.

-Students will receive a Notice of External Assessment form in October with information about where they will sit their end-of-year exams.
+Students will receive a Notice of External Assessment form (often referred to as a NoE or ‘pink slip’) in October with information about where they will sit their end-of-year exams.

 Travelling for a recognised event?